Visualising probabilistic graphical models

 After initialising a new DAG using a command line, the researcher can evaluate what associations are introduced by adjusting for covariables.
 Potentially biasing paths from exposure to outcome can be identified (see eFig.
 1, demonstrating harmful adjustment using an example DAG from Fleischer and Diez Roux).
 Functions to conveniently add or remove nodes and arcs are included, as is a function checking introduced associations and biasing paths for all possible adjustment sets […].
 The graphics capabilities of R allow fairly straightforward programming of basic DAG drawing routines, while also supporting the interactive repositioning of nodes and arcs.

-LaTeX-friendly diagramming tool TikZ has a graphical model library, jluttine/tikz-bayesnet, called “TikZ library for drawing Bayesian networks, graphical models and (directed) factor graphs in LaTeX”.
+LaTeX-friendly diagramming tool TikZ includes a graphical model library, jluttine/tikz-bayesnet, called “TikZ library for drawing Bayesian networks, graphical models and (directed) factor graphs in LaTeX”.

 Figure 2: DiagrammeR graph

-DiagrammerR is a generic graph visualization app for R that can also create graphical models.
+DiagrammerR is a generic graph-visualization app for R that also creates graphical models.

 With the DiagrammeR package you can create, modify, analyze, and visualize network graph diagrams.
 The output can be incorporated into RMarkdown documents, integrated with Shiny web apps, converted to other graph formats, or exported as image files.

 diagrams.net (formerly draw.io) is a browser-based diagram editor.
-It’s a generic diagramming tool but offers lots of features for the specific needs of graphical models.
+It’s a general diagramming tool that offers many features useful for graphical models.

-Another browser option is mermaid, a flowcharting tool that can be pressed into service for DAGs.
-Unique value proposition: code-driven diagrams with a syntax that aims to be so basic it’s easier than point-and-click.
+Another browser option is mermaid, a flowcharting tool we can press into service for DAGs.
+Unique value proposition: code-driven diagrams with a syntax so basic we find it easier than point-and-click.
 It integrates with many markdown editors.
 It has an online editor and a CLI.

 It also has, if anything, too many VS Code integrations.
 Here are two.